 - Minimize external exposure by minimizing Internet access and connectivity.
 [Red Siren recommends against leaving non-mission critical Internet connections open continuously and says to deny Internet access to employees who do not need it.]

-- Review security policies and ensure that they are current, implemented
+- Review security policies and ensure that they are current, implemented and enforced.

 - Ensure all current service-level and security patches have been installed on operating systems and software, including antivirus updates.